 The Company establishes securities programmes and issues securities such as warrants, notes and certificates exercisable pursuant to the terms and conditions of such securities programmes.
 Entities of the BNP Paribas group have agreed to purchase the securities at the same time.
-The entities of the BNP Paribas group distribute the securities to third parties.
-BNP Paribas S.A. acts as guarantor for the securities programmes towards the third parties.
+The entities of the BNP Paribas group distribute the securities to investors.
+BNP Paribas S.A. acts as guarantor for the securities programmes towards investors.